gzecca/pm4mp/README.md

 - Zecca, G., Toini, E., Labra, M, Grassi, F. (2025) Accelerating the identification and the prioritisation of new plants with medicinal
-  potential: the pm4mp R package.
+  potential: the pm4mp (Phylogenetic Methods for Medicinal Plants) R package